SciPhi-AI/R2R/README.md

 - The **RAG Pipeline**: Works similarly to the embedding pipeline but incorporates an LLM provider to produce text completions.
 The abstraction can be found in [`rag.py`](r2r/core/pipelines/rag.py).

+- The **Eval Pipeline**: Samples some subset of rag_completion calls for evaluation.
+Currently DeepEval is supported.

 Each pipeline incorporates a logging database for operation tracking and observability.